The Muchhala Lab

 B.S.
 Universidad Nacional Agraria La Molina, Peru

 Daniel is interested in the taxonomy, wood anatomy and uses of the Peruvian arboreal flora.
-His main focus is to study the ecological diversity within Peruvian rainforests to improve the design of silvicultural systems for lumber production.
-For his Master's degree, he is working at the taxonomy of a monophyletic section of Anthurium.
+For his Master's degree, co-advised by Dr. Mónica Carlsen, he studied the taxonomy of a monophyletic section of Anthurium.
+He is now working as a data processor with the Missouri Botanical Garden.

 Shawn Kelley